ruggeri/tech-notes/randos/hdcp.md

 Software players of DVD content are inherently vulnerable, because the decryption keys can be stolen from main memory.
 Thus Trusted Computing et cetera where the chip does not allow access to decryption keys.
+For this reason, Blu Ray association requires that a licensed Blu Ray UHD software player use SGX (Intel Software Guard Extensions) to protect the memory.
+However, Intel dropped SGX starting 2022, so now no current Intel machine can play 4k UHD Blu Ray disks.
+Of course, it can play _rips_, because those have already decrypted the Blu Ray disk and extracted the video content.

 ## Practical